Create your Bybit or Binance account with the above links to use our service at a discounted price.

 Making a consistent profit from trading is extremely difficult.
 The amount of effort and dedication required, simply to stay afloat in the markets, can be overwhelming.
 Some may find early success, but without a strong foundation and proper risk management, luck eventually runs out, wiping out the initial gains sometimes with just a few mistakes.

-As a result, we now have what we believe is a compelling product that is worth sharing (see the FAQs on why we're willing to open it to the public for the time being).
+Although the work never ends, we currently have what we believe is a compelling product that is worth sharing (see the FAQs on why we're currently open to external users).

 ENZO-TS is a completely autonomous system that runs unattended.
 There's no need to configure its behavior or guess what the market will do.
 All trades are generated by our model on our servers, and are communicated in real-time to the client on your computer via a proprietary protocol.

-The client is connected to your Binance account via a set of API keys, allowing it to execute trades on your behalf.
+The client is connected to your exchange account via a set of API keys, allowing it to execute trades on your behalf.
 Your funds stay in your account and we never have any access to it.

 Above is a view of the trading signals coming from our server.
 At any given time, an history of 60+ days worth of signals is shown, including basic performance stats and the equity curve, which displays the oscillations in profit.

-Our model is the result of two years of research and development which culminated in a system that we believe is both competitive and relatively future-proof, thanks to its adaptability.
+Our model is the result of four years of research and development which culminated in a system that we believe is both competitive and relatively future-proof, thanks to its adaptability.